America’s Real Anchorman

 Rush worked to improve himself daily and advised us to do the same.
 He knew where education leads.
 He knew that education was the key to happiness.
 He also knew that freedom and personal effort were crucial to being educated.
 Education is the key to keeping America strong while overcoming leftist ideology.

-NOTE: The first three reviews appear below.
-You will find the complete list under the main menu item, Rush Notes » Segment Reviews.
+ACCESS: The first three reviews appear below.
+You will find the complete list under the main menu item, Weekly Update » Segment Notes.

 Rush Limbaugh, “What Happened to the Conservative Movement?”
 (September 26, 2017).